openshift/verification-tests/doc/prow/README.md

 ## Getting Your Pull Request Merged

 Once you have all your tests passed, the github bot will add an `approved` label to your PR.
-Remove the `[WIP]` from the summary and ask DPTP for review.
+Remove the `[WIP]` from the summary and ask qe-productivity for review.

 Upon being merged, your job will be created

+## Add Your Job Into Testgrid

+Once you have the job created, add your job to the [_allow-list.yaml](https://github.com/openshift/release/blob/master/core-services/testgrid-config-generator/_allow-list.yaml) to get the results displayed in testgrid.
+Ask DPTP for review.